• Skip to main content

 Savory Ricotta Scones by Life Love and Good Food

 Made with ricotta cheese—instead of heavy cream—the texture of these scones is so light they practically melt in your mouth!
-The savory comes from the chopped scallions (or green onions), fresh parsley, thyme, and rosemary that is mixed right into the dough.
+The savory comes from the chopped scallions (or green onions), fresh parsley, thyme, and rosemary that are mixed right into the scone dough.

 Savory Scones with Gruyere Cheese and Prosciutto by Kitchen Confidante